alexkarargyris/gaze_ml_2023/index.md

 # About

-Eye gaze has proven to be a cost-efficient way to collect large-scale physiological data that can reveal the underlying human attentional patterns in real life workflows, and thus has long been explored as a signal to directly measure human-related cognition in various domains.
-Physiological data (including but not limited to eye gaze) offer new perception capabilities, which could be used in several ML domains, e.g., egocentric perception, embodiedAI, NLP, etc.
+Eye gaze has proven to be a cost-efficient way to collect large-scale physiological data that can reveal the underlying human attentional patterns in real-life workflows, and thus has long been explored as a signal to directly measure human-related cognition in various domains.
+Physiological data (including but not limited to eye gaze) offer new perception capabilities, which could be used in several ML domains, e.g., egocentric perception, embodied AI, NLP, etc.
-They can help infer human perception, intentions, beliefs, goals and other cognition properties that are much needed for human-AI interactions and agent coordination.
+They can help infer human perception, intentions, beliefs, goals, and other cognition properties that are much needed for human-AI interactions and agent coordination.
 In addition, large collections of eye-tracking data have enabled data-driven modeling of human visual attention mechanisms, both for saliency or scanpath prediction, with twofold
 advantages: from the neuroscientific perspective to understand biological mechanisms better, from the AI perspective to